 MAT 189 – Media Arts and Design Capstone (Session B)

-Synthesizes learning from other Media Arts and Design courses through the development of a digital portfolio and meetings with guest speakers.
+MAD Cap is the Capstone course for the Media Arts; Design Minor.
+It synthesizes learning from other Media Arts; Design courses through the development of a digital portfolio and meetings with guest speakers.

 Questions?